GoogleCloudPlatform/solutions-builder/README.md

 echo "Open this URL in a browser: ${URL}"
 ```

-### (Optional) Deploying Microservices to CloudRun
+## Deploying Microservices to CloudRun

-Open `terraform/environments/dev/main.tf`, and uncomment the CloudRun section like below:
+Open `terraform/environments/dev/main.tf` and uncomment the CloudRun section like below:

 ```
 # [Optional] Deploy sample-service to CloudRun